-West Virginia Department of Agriculture Regulatory and Environmental Affairs Division Charleston, WV 25305
+Regulatory and Environmental Affairs Division Charleston,

+WV 25305

-Permit Application is for April 1, 20 - March 31, 20
+Permit Application is for April 1, 20\\\ - March 31, 20\\\

-Date: Time:

-Applicants Full Name: Telephone Number:

-Mailing Address:

-Email Address:

-Type of product(s) being sold:

-☐ Pickled Products ☐Acidified Fruit ts and/or Vegetables □Fish

-☐Sauce(s) \square Meat \square Seafood

-☐Salsa(s) \square Poultry □Dairy

-☐ Fermented Products

-All Acidified Products (Pickled, Fermented, Sauce Authority completed on each pro I Fruits and/or Vegetables) must it be sent with this application be

-Name & physical location of grow ring field(s) if app licable:

-Name(s) of and locations of farme ers market(s) whe ere product(s) will be s old:

-Farmers Market Vendor Permit A pplication, page 2

-Do you have a Current Food Establishment Permit from your local Health Department?

-□No □Yes

-All Vendors Selling Meat, Poultry, Dairy or Fish must have a Permit from Local Health and all other permits required from federal, state, or local authorities.
-Please attach with application.
+Date: Name on Permit: Applicants full name: Telephone Number: Mailing address: Email address: Co unty Where Kitchen is Locatated: Time of an diret(s) being cold.
+Type of product(s) being sold: Acidified Fruits and/or Vegetables Fish - Sauce(s) Meat Seafood Salsa(s) Poultry Dairy Fermented Products Time/Tem perature Controlled All Acidified Products (Pickled, Fermented, Sauce(s), Salsa(s), and Adand a Process Authority completed on each product.
+All paperwork Name & physical location of growing field(s) if applic Name & physical location of growing held(s) if applic able.
+Name(s) of and locations of farmers market(s) where product(s) will be sold:

 What type of water are you using during the preparation of your product?

-☐ Municipal water source ☐ Private water source
+Municipal water source Private water source

 What type of kitchen is your commodity prepared in?

-□ Commercial □ Community □ Home □ Certified Out of State Commercial Kitchen or Federally □ Farm Inspected Facility.
-Please attach paperwork with application. □ Other, explain:
+Certified Out of State Commercial Kitchen or Federally Inspected Facility.
+Please attach paperwork with application.
+Other explaint

+Home Community Other, explain:

 Address of kitchen:

 Signature of person completing form Date

 Note: All labels on products must be approved by the WVDA, regardless of the process or kitchen facility

 FOR INTERNAL USE ONLY

 Person receiving:

-Date of Receipt:
+Date of receipt:

 Application accepted or denied:

 Permit issuance date:

-All Farmers Market Vendor Permits are \$35 and are to be paid in U.S. Funds drawn from a U.S. Bank.
-All checks or money orders should be made to the West Virginia Department of Agriculture and mailed to the address below.
+All Farmers Market Vendor Permits are \$35.00 each to be paid in U.S. Funds drawn from a U.S. Bank All checks or money orders should be made to the West Virginia Department of Agriculture and mailed to the address below.
 For any questions please call 304-558-2226.
 All permits will be sent to applicant upon receiving payment.